 Love and hate are very similar emotions.
 Scientists have shown that these feelings light up the same brain areas (the insula and the putamen).
 The feelings of love and hate may be intertwined for a variety of reasons, including mate-guarding and jealousy.
 Surely, you’ve felt the feeling of hating a woman’s actions (like flirting with another guy) while still loving her desperately.

 In some cases, men and women have so much passion for each other that they can’t stay together – but can’t stay apart.
 This concept inspired the phrase, “Can’t live with ‘em, can’t live without ‘em.”

 A female friend of mine said she and her boyfriend benefitted from a year apart to gain maturity and get to know themselves better as individuals.
 They had dated on and off a few times before taking the time off they needed to make things work.
 If you (or your ex) are young and relatively inexperienced in relationships, you may find a “break” brings you closer together over the long-term.

-If you choose to take this route, create a strategy by examining your (and your ex’s) reasons for giving it another shot – and following the step-by-step process in this guide.
+If you choose to take this route, create a strategy by examining your (and your ex’s) reasons for giving it another shot – and follow the step-by-step process in this get your girlfriend back guide.
 Going back to your ex for love can be very rewarding, under the right circumstances.

 3. Should you get back with your ex for companionship?

 I know, your home (and your bed) can get awfully lonely without your woman.
 This is a natural part of relationships – and something we all should remember before getting into relationships.
 The end (whether it’s after a short time or a lifetime) is always hard.

 However, remember your emotional pain isn’t personal and it doesn’t mean you’ve lost “the one.”
 It’s just nature punishing you for not staying with a desirable mate.
 It can be awfully hard to avoid calling, texting, and expressing your neediness when you miss your ex.